 - If you cite anonymous work, you must also send the deanonymized reference(s) to the PC chair in a separate email.

-Submissions that do not conform to the above submission deadline, anonymization and formatting guidelines (e.g., are too long, use fonts or line spacing smaller than what is indicated above) or are unoriginal, previously published, or under submission to multiple venues, will be disregarded.
+Submissions that do not conform to the above submission deadline, anonymization and formatting guidelines (e.g., are too long, use fonts or line spacing smaller than what is indicated) or are unoriginal, previously published, or under submission to multiple venues, will be disregarded.

 Submissions must adhere to the IEEE Computer Society camera-ready 8.5″x11″ two-column camera-ready format (using a 10-point font on 12-point single-spaced leading) as implemented by the following LaTeX/Word templates:

-Version 1.3 of the IEEE template, which was previously linked on this page, is also allowed.
+Version 1.3 of the IEEE template (available at the IEEE conference template page) is also allowed.

 Each paper must be submitted as a single Portable Document Format (PDF) file.
 All fonts must be embedded.
 We also strongly recommend you print the file and review it for integrity (fonts, symbols, equations etc.) before submitting it.
 A defective printing of your paper can undermine its chance of success.
 Please take a note of the following: